 Applicants for individual permits must identify the quantities needed for each component of demand in order to justify the quantities requested in the permit application.
 Applicants must request quantities in gallons per day for each component of demand according to the designations listed below.
 The District will evaluate the quantities requested and specify the quantity allocated in gallons in each permit.
-The resulting allocation shall be reported million gallons per day on an average annual basis.
-If the proposed use of water is from multiple water sources, each source must be identified in order of priority.
-Each of the sources will receive a separate allocation in the permit.
+The resulting allocation shall include but not be limited to one or more of the following designations: